Kidd's Fair Work Law & Annotated Act (including WHS law)

 Having the Fair Work Act annotated with useful summaries of cases provided next to each section and sub-section of the Act gives the user a quick and informative window into how the Commission has interpreted such provisions.
 Case-law has thus far been provided for over 320 sections/sub-sections.
 Other Fair Work legislation, including the Fair Work Regulations, Fair Work (Registered Organisations) and Fair Work Rules are also annotated.
 The following abbreviated extracts of two sections of the annotated Fair Work Act illustrates the practical nature of this division.
 Cases appear under each of the following headings/sub-headings:

 Acceptable/suitable alternative employment; Amalgamation/merger; Consultation; Last on/first off principle; Operational requirements; Outsourcing work; Positions relocated; Post-redundancy advertisements for workers, Procedures for implementing redundancy examined; Redeployment; Sale of enterprise; Skills (increased skills required); Students taken on (relevance of); Sudden operational change; Test (relevant)

 Amicable solution (seeking); Another application made; Bereavement; Communication of dismissal; Criminal prosecutions underway; Delay caused by Respondent; Electronic lodgement (difficulties with); Geographical limitations; Identity of employer; Internal review; Postal issues; Premature applications; Reckoning of time; Representatives (issues with); Unclear dismissal/resignation … (over 50 sub-headings)

-The full table of contents in the product preview will show you why this publication needs to be in every law library, especially the libraries of every Australian employment lawyer, industrial advocate and human resource manager.
+The full table of contents in the product preview (please email firstname.lastname@example.org for a more up-to-date preview) will show you why this publication needs to be in every law library, especially the libraries of every Australian employment lawyer, industrial advocate and human resource manager.

 The Scope of Kidd’s Fair Work Law & Annotated Act